Everything You Need to DIY Your Wedding Flowers

 • Gold Compotes: These 6″ ones are good for larger centerpieces.

 • Ice Cream Dishes: These are good for smaller centerpieces and tend to be a little more affordable, plus they come in lots of awesome colors.
+They look really good with pin frogs!

-• Chinoiserie Inspired Bowls: Get that ginger jar look without the price tag, here’s another one I love.
+• Chinoiserie Inspired Bowls: Get that ginger jar look without the price tag, here’s another one that’s cute.
 Do some browsing in whatever theme you are going for, you might just find the perfect thing!
 Don’t forget to think about how you might reuse these things in the future.
 If you end up with your cereal bowls for your new home, then that isn’t a one time investment: “girl math.”

 DIY FLOWERS MIGHT NEEDS